-Checking and unchecking images or positions affect the data displayed in graphs and tables as well as exported data.
+Checking and unchecking images or positions affect the data displayed in graphs and tables as well as exported data, but only if they are applied.
 To apply the changes and display them in the results graphs, click Apply Changes.
-To revert the changes, click Discard Changes.
-If there are any unapplied changes, a red warning text saying Unapplied changes Exist will appear beside the Apply and Discard buttons.
+To discard the unapplied changes, click Discard Changes.
+If there are any unapplied changes, a red warning text saying Unapplied changes Exist will appear beside the Apply Changes and Discard Changes buttons.

-Note that changes made by checking and unchecking will not be saved and applied to the graphs and tables unless the Apply Changes button has been clicked.
+Changes made by checking and unchecking will not be saved and applied to the graphs and tables unless the Apply Changes button has been clicked.

-Note that the changes will be applied to the current results, they will not be shown as a new result.
+Changes will be applied to the current results; they will not be shown as a new result.